nonrice/chess-game/README.md

 ![image](assets/screenshot.png)

-## Stuff done already
+## Stuff done aleady
-- Game board rendering
-- Moving all the pieces
-- Check Detection
+- You can now play a full game of chess (with yourself)!
+Cool moves are all implemented, including en pessant and promotions.

-## Stuff to do
+## Things to do
-- Checkmate Detection
-- Advanced moves: Castling, En Pessant
-- Make an entire backend so people can actually play with each other
+- Getting a backend setup so people can play against each other